Climdyn/qgs/documentation/source/files/model/oro_model.rst

     h(x,y) & = & \sum_{i=1}^{n_{\mathrm{a}}} \, h_i \, F_i(x,y) \\
     \omega(x,y) & = & \sum_{i=1}^{n_{\mathrm{a}}} \, \omega_i \, F_i(x,y) .

-These fields can be specified in the model by setting the (non-dimensional) vectors :attr:`~params.params.ScaleParams.hk` and :attr:`~params.params.AtmosphericTemperatureParams.thetas`.
+These fields can be specified in the model by setting the (non-dimensional) vectors :attr:`~params.params.GroundParams.hk` and :attr:`~params.params.AtmosphericTemperatureParams.thetas`.
 Note that :math:`h` is scaled by the characteristic height :math:`H_{\rm a}` of each layer, and :math:`\theta^\star` is scaled by :math:`A f_0^2 L^2` (see section below).